 For example, a single individual who donates several $15,000-or-less gifts to separate recipients for a year will not be subject to the tax on gifts to family and will not be required to submit a gift tax return.
 Furthermore, because the number of persons who can contribute more than this amount is restricted, only a small percentage of people must decide whether they need to submit a gift tax return.

-However, learning what constitutes a gift is a crucial issue.
+However, it is crucial to learn what constitutes a gift.
 If you sell a residence for much less than the IRS considers its "fair market value," the difference is deemed a gift.

-The IRS permits you to donate up to $11.7 million without paying gift tax during your lifetime, so most taxpayers will never have to pay gift tax.
+Lifetime gifts also apply to your estate tax exemption.
+This means that any gifts exceeding the annual exclusion amount may reduce the tax-free amount you can transfer through your estate in the future.
+Currently, the IRS permits you to donate up to $13.61 million without paying gift tax during your lifetime, so most taxpayers will never have to pay gift tax.

-A detailed look at parents' present financial circumstances may be the greatest place to start when deciding whether and how to go about gifting to children.
+A detailed look at one's present financial circumstances may be the best place to start when deciding whether and how to go about gifting to children.

-An increasingly common trend of parents helping their adult offspring has evolved in our society, which might involve paying for mobile phone bills, higher education expenditures, first-time home down payments, and wedding expenses.
-Supporting and donating money to adult children is customary, but it might jeopardize a parent's retirement plans, especially if an unforeseen emergency or medical need arises.
+An increasingly common trend of parents helping their adult offspring has evolved in our society.
+It might involve paying for mobile phone bills, higher education expenditures, first-time home down payments, and wedding expenses.
+Gifting money to family members is a generous way to support them during significant life milestones.
+However, full consideration should be given to how such gifts might affect the parent’s financial security.
+While supporting and donating money to adult children is customary, it might jeopardize a parent's retirement plans, especially if an unforeseen emergency or medical need arises.

 Parents can give their adult children money in a variety of ways:

-The optimal strategy for you and your family is determined by your financial status and your children's situation and dispositions.
+The optimal strategy for you and your family is determined by your financial status, children's situation, and dispositions.

-If you still have questions surrounding gifting money to family members, then it’s time to speak with a tax professional.
+If you still have questions about gifting money to family members, you should speak with a tax professional.

 Since 1946, Porte Brown has offered tax and accounting services to Chicago and the surrounding areas, specializing in everything from standard tax solutions to functional expense and budget advice to multi-state nexus concerns.

-Contact us today to learn how to best protect your assets and your family’s future.
+Contact us today to learn how to protect your assets and your family’s future.

 Get in touch today and find out how we can help you meet your objectives.